SixLabors/docs/articles/imagesharp.drawing/canvas.md

 [`Clear(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Clear*) can target the full canvas, a rectangle, or any [`IPath`](xref:SixLabors.ImageSharp.Drawing.IPath).
 It also honors the active clip state created by [`Save(...)`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas.Save*), so clears can be scoped by both the supplied clear shape and the current canvas state.

+The difference is compositing intent. `Fill(...)` draws a brush through the active `GraphicsOptions`, so source alpha and blend modes affect the destination. `Clear(...)` uses clear-style composition for the covered region, so it is the right API when the drawing command should replace or erase what was there before.
+Use transparent clear for cutouts, masks, and punched holes.
+Use an opaque brush with `Clear(...)` when the area should be reset to a known color regardless of the pixels already underneath.

 ```csharp
 using SixLabors.ImageSharp;
 using SixLabors.ImageSharp.Drawing;